mikejmcfarlane/mikejmcfarlane.github.io/_posts/2020-09-17-High-Performance-Linpack-for-raspberry-pi-supercomputer.md

 ```
 will run 12 tests, one for each NB value.

 I empirically established the maximum problem size I could run given the 4GB memory Pi was _32768_ which used about 80% memory on the 4GB node, and much less on the two 8GB nodes.
+I did experiment with dropping the core on the 4GB Pi to 2 so I could increase the problem size (45000) and hence the memory utilisation to be 80% across all nodes, but this resulted in 28.75 Gflops, so well below typical result of 30 Gflops.
+More CPUs is best.

 The final test matrices were: